Cardiopulmonary Rehabilitation

 Holter Monitoring

-A Holter Monitor is a device worn by the patient that records the heart rhythm for a 24-48 hour period.
+A Holter Monitor is a device worn by the patient that records the heart rhythm for a 3 to 14 day period.
 The application of a Holter monitor takes less than 15 minutes.
 Patients resume normal activity while wearing this recording device allowing a physician to observe the heart’s rhythm over a longer period of time.

 Event Monitoring